see--/speech_recognition/README.md

 ## Model training
 Only the predicted probabilites by the model from experiment 106 made it to our final ensemble submission.
 I trained a lot more but this one was the best.
-This model is trained with pseudo labels.
-So the first step is to reproduce them:
+This model is trained with pseudo labels and additional noise.
+So the first step is to reproduce these samples:
 ```
 git checkout 6892d80
-git checkout master submission_091_leftloud_tta_all_labels.csv submission_096_leftloud_tta_all_labels.csv submission_098_leftloud_tta_all_labels.csv REPR_explore.ipynb
+git checkout master REPR_106_pseudo.py submission_091_leftloud_tta_all_labels.csv submission_096_leftloud_tta_all_labels.csv submission_098_leftloud_tta_all_labels.csv
 python3 generate_noise.py
-jupyter notebook REPR_explore.ipynb
+python3 REPR_106_pseudo.py
 ```
-Then run the Notebook cells that produces the pseudo labels: the first one and the 3 cells following: **# Create pseudo labels from consistent predictions
-**.
-Later in the competition this step is replaced by the `create_pseudo_with_thresh.py` script.
-Stop the notebook (otherwise the GPU memory is still occupied; sometimes you have to kill a process on the GPU: `nvidia-smi && kill -9 jupyter_pid`) and train the model:
+And then train the model:
 ```
 mkdir checkpoints_106
 python3 train.py